211th Street/Lincoln Highway station

-211th Street (Lincoln Highway) is a commuter rail station along the Main Branch of the Metra Electric line in Olympia Fields, Illinois.
-It is located at 211th Street between Olympian Way and Olympian Circle, and is 27.6 mi away from the northern terminus at Millennium Station.
+211th Street/Lincoln Highway is a commuter rail station along the Main Branch of the Metra Electric line in Olympia Fields, Illinois.
+It is located at 211th Street east of Olympian Way and is 27.6 mi from the northern terminus at Millennium Station.
 In Metra's zone-based fare system, 211th Street station is in zone 3.
 As of 2018, the station is the 95th busiest of Metra's 236 non-downtown stations, with an average of 527 weekday boardings.
-This station actually straddles three cities.
-The northern part of the platform and northern parking lot lies in Olympia Fields, the eastern parking lot in Park Forest, and the western parking lot and bus station in Matteson.
+The station is located at the junction of three municipalities.
+The northern part of the platform and the parking lot west of the station lie in Olympia Fields, the eastern parking lot in Park Forest, and the western parking lot and bus station in Matteson.

-The station is named after both of the names for US 30 in Park Forest; Lincoln Highway, and 211th Street.
-The only other station to be given two street names in one is 147th Street (Sibley Boulevard).
-211th Street is built on elevated tracks near the embankment of a bridge over US 30.
+The station is named with both of the names by which US 30 is known locally: Lincoln Highway and 211th Street.
+The station and tracks are built on an elevated roadbed and a bridge which spans US 30.
 This bridge also carries the Amtrak line that runs parallel to it, carrying the City of New Orleans, Illini, and Saluki trains.
 Parking is available on westbound US 30 between the railroad bridge and Olympian Way, and along eastbound US 30 on the southeast corner of the bridge, which is accessible from Homan Avenue via Indiana Street in Park Forest.